Chantelle Brown-Young and positive self image: teaching girls about individual beauty

-The more you explore what beauty really means, the more she’ll understand that she doesn’t need to live up to any “ideal.”
-Show her that true beauty is inner beauty—being comfortable with yourself, having confidence in your personality, and celebrating all the quirks and qualities that make you one of a kind.
+The more you explore what beauty really means, the more she'll understand that she doesn’t need to live up to any ‘ideal’.
+Show her that true beauty is inner beauty – being comfortable in yourself, having confidence in your character and celebrating all the quirks and qualities that make you one of a kind.

 - Don’t flatter your child just for the way they look, but also for how they think and act.
 “By praising your daughter and focusing on her actions and positive behaviour you will help her to recognise and value her qualities and see herself in a more positive light,” explains self-esteem expert Dr Christina Berton

 - Ask them which of their attributes – apart from their looks – they'd like people to talk about?
 Encourage them to ask the same of their friends